 Audits

-A full audit query UI — filter by event type, severity, tenant, user, time range, free-text.
-Each row expands into a detail panel with the full JSON payload (masked fields stay masked).
+A full audit query UI with filters and a debounced search box; each row opens a detail side sheet with the captured payload (masked fields stay masked).

 Roles + permission editor